0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 </div>
 <br>

-12. For completing the proof generayion process, a small gas fee (in form of MATIC tokens)needs to be paid from the MetaMask Account connected to the dapp earlier.
+12. For completing the proof generation process, a small gas fee (in form of MATIC tokens)needs to be paid from the MetaMask Account connected to the dapp earlier.
 Click **Confirm**.

 <div align="center">
 <img src= "./imgs/gas-fee.png" align="center" width="250" style="border: 4px solid black"/>
 </div>
 <br>

-13. The transfer is now complete and token particiapnt receives a pre-determined number of ERC-20 tokens in his/her wallet.
+13. The transfer is now complete and the token participant receives a pre-determined number of ERC-20 tokens in his/her wallet.

 <div align="center">
 <img src= "./imgs/erc-tokens.png" align="center" width="250" style="border: 4px solid black"/>